All Episodes

 It wouldn't be fair to just take it away from him.

-It promises to be a very interesting legal proceeding.
+And it promises to be a very interesting legal proceeding.

 In fact, it might, at least for the Miami area here, hold as much interest as parts of the OJ trial, given the level of interest in this community now on something this old and this ancient and this interesting.

-A more recent development is, in the last couple of days, we have learned that Senator Bob Graham, who is one of the two senators from Florida, has introduced about a month ago, a month and a half ago,
+A more recent development is in the last couple of days we have learned that Senator Bob Graham, who is one of the two senators from Florida, has introduced about a month ago, a month and a half ago, in Washington in the Interior Committee a bill to make the circle part of the national park system.

 Every bill before Congress has to usually go through a hearing process where outside experts and the public and whatever are invited in for testimony.

-And Bob told me last night that he has been invited to Washington next Tuesday To the committee hearings, that's where the posting on our website tonight, Miami Circle Reaches Washington, comes in.
+And Bob told me last night that he has been invited to Washington next Tuesday to the committee hearings.

-And I talked with the Senator's office this afternoon, and they said very forthrightly that if people care about this all over the country, they need to express their concern to the Senators so that they can take the faxes and the emails to the floor when the vote comes.
+And I talked with the senator's office this afternoon, and they said very forthrightly that if people care about this all over the country, they need to express their concern to the senators so that they can take the faxes and the emails to the floor when the vote comes.

 How do they do that?

-Well, I have two fax numbers for the Senators here from Florida.
+Well, I have two fax numbers for the senators here from Florida, Senator Bob Graham and Senator Connie Mack.

 All right.